Write your first secret

 ls command to list the contents of your repository:

 secrethub ls your-username/start

 To read the newly created secret, simply use the

 Secrets are automatically versioned so you’ll never accidentally overwrite a secret.

 You can access a specific version of a secret by appending the version number to the path, e.g.

 When no version number is given, it defaults to

 - Because we know you love to script,

 echo "Hello World" | secrethub write your-username/start/hello-world

-Whenever you want to generate a random password, you can use the
+- To generate random secrets, you can use the built-in